-It’s exciting to see how rapidly the solar industry is growing and transforming the way we think about energy.
-Just recently, president Joe Biden has signed a new legislation that includes bigger investments in renewable energy and measures to tackle climate change.
-One of the provisions in this law is a 30% solar tax credit, valid until 2032, to encourage even more Americans to consider “going solar” [2].
+Just recently, president Joe Biden has signed a new legislation that includes $369 billion investments in renewable energy and measures to tackle climate change.
+One of the provisions in this law is the extension of the 30% solar tax credit, valid until 2032, to encourage even more Americans to consider “going solar”.

 The trends in solar—and in the U.S. energy market—are clear and unmistakable.
 If you do decide to jump on the solar energy bandwagon soon, you certainly won’t be taking that leap alone.

-Best Solar Panels in 2023
+Best Solar Panels in 2024

 In a Nutshell 🥜